- QLD Workers Compensation: Your Rights

 About Workers Compensation Claims

-When you are hurt at work, you can claim financial support, such as weekly payments and reimbursement of health care and rehabilitation costs.
+In Queensland, you can claim financial support for most work-related injuries, such as weekly payments and reimbursement of health care and rehabilitation costs.
 Generally, many injuries, illnesses, and mental health conditions qualify for workers’ compensation benefits.

-Fortunately, Splatt Lawyers provides work-related injury legal services on a 100% no win no fee basis, which means you have no financial risk when making a workers’ compensation claim.
-There are no upfront costs, so start now by Calling 1800 700 125
+Splatt Lawyers provides work-related injury legal services on a 100% no win no fee basis, which means you have no financial risk when seeking advice for a workers’ compensation claim.
+There are no upfront costs.
+Call Now: 1800 700 125

 Top Ideas for Minimising Your Risk of Workplace Accidents

 Often, injuries at work happen when workplace safety is not the main focus.
-Your employer has a general duty of care to provide a safe and healthy workplace; however, all employees have an obligation to keep each other safe.
-Being active in raising awareness of risks in your workplace is an excellent place to start.
+In Queensland, your employer has a general duty of care to provide a safe and healthy workplace.
+However, all employees must keep each other safe.
+Being active in raising awareness of risks in your workplace is an excellent place to begin injury prevention.

 a) Workplace Health and Safety